NREL/EnergyPlus/doc/src/docs/EngineeringReference/13c-EncyclopaedicRefs.md

 #### Additional energy consumption by defrost and crankcase heater

 There may be additional energy consumption due to the defrost operation and crankcase heater operation.
 These components have no impact on the heat pump operations.
-The calculation methods in the VRF_FluidTCtrl model are the same as those in VRF_SysCurve model.
-Please refer to the VRF_SysCurve section for more details.
+The calculation methods in the VRF-FluidTCtrl model are the same as those in VRF-SysCurve model.
+Please refer to the VRF-SysCurve section for more details.

 ### Zone Terminal Unit List